The Ultimate Abruzzo Travel Guide

 Abruzzo Weather: What to wear & what to pack

 Given its contrasting geography, Abruzzo has two distinct climates, one being along the coastline and the other in the mountainous interior.
-Essentially, depending on your location and the season, weather in Abruzzo will differ somewhat, but here are some recommendations for essentials while travelling!
+Essentially, depending on your location and the season, weather in Abruzzo will differ somewhat, but here are some recommendations for essentials while traveling!

 First, sensible and comfortable footwear is a must, whether it be for hiking in the National Parks or simply exploring cities and villages in their old historical centres over cobblestone streets and pathways.